Chart Color Schemes

 Educational outcomes in Rosedale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 11.7%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 7.7%, followed by graduate diplomas (2.4%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 46.8% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (38.4%).
+Trade and technical skills are prevalent, with 46.8% of residents aged 15 and above holding vocational credentials - advanced diplomas (8.4%) and certificates (38.4%).
 Educational participation is high, with 27.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education